 What is a SnapCall button?

 To illustrate it better, here's a comparison between having a phone number vs. a SnapCall button:

 Now, let's talk about the triggers.
 Here's a quick and simple example of a segmentation used to trigger the SnapCall buttons:

 Additional filters: iOS user, English language, transactions higher than 400 USD.

-Turn your audio ON 🔊- Watch an example of to the customer experience of a unidentified customer calling support using a phone number vs calling using a SnapCall button that got triggered because he's a high-value customer:
+Turn your audio ON 🔊- Watch an example of to the customer experience of an unidentified customer calling support using a phone number vs. calling using a SnapCall button that got triggered because he's a high-value customer: